Have a problem?

 Any tips on preparation for a day at Open Streets ICT?

-We encourage everyone to check the weather and preparing accordingly as well as planning your route beforehand by visiting our vendor and hub location listings.
+We encourage everyone to check the weather and preparing accordingly.
+We also recommend planning your route beforehand by visiting our map route and seeing where activities, food and services will be placed.

 Stay hydrated!
 Drink water before you get to the event and enjoy the beverage offerings of the vendors at the festival.
 You’re also welcome to bring water bottles with you.